hei-isc-ml/W3_HD5/readme.md

 ## Tasks – Classification and Model Tuning Using SVM and GA

-1. **Implement GA**: Use GA to find the best hyperparameters for your SVM developed in week 3, day 1.
-Suggestion: import your old jupyter notebook. *Optionally*, change dataset.
+1. **Improve your SVM code**: Import your old jupyter notebook.
+Implement the suggestions you received during from the peer reiew. *Optionally*, change dataset.
 Instead of MNIST use the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html)
+2. **Implement GA**: Use GA to find the best hyperparameters for your SVM developed in week 3, day 1.
-2. **Compare GA’s Performance**: Evaluate the performance of GA versus grid search.
+3. **Compare GA’s Performance**: Evaluate the performance of GA versus grid search.

 ## Questions:
 - Is GA performing better than grid search in your case?
 In what terms?
 Why?